-VA is available for virtual video/telephone care and limited in-person appointments.
+VA is available for virtual video/telephone care and most in-person appointments.
 Contact your clinic with any questions.
-You must wear a mask while in the facility More Details
+You must wear a mask while in the facility.
+More Details

 Prepare for a visit: Everyone entering our facilities is screened, and visitors are limited.
 Face coverings are mandatory.
 For some needs, you may be able to get care at home by phone or video.